Macuyiko/minecraft-python/README.md

 The implementation is based on Jython.
 This has the benefit that the complete Python interpreter system runs inside of the JVM, but comes with the drawback that it only supports Python 2.

-With the Jython based system, you have the ability to interact with a Jython interpreter through a telnet server, websocket server, and through chat commands (`/py`, `/pyload` and `/pyrestart`). `/py <code>` runs a line of Python code on a Jython intepreter (each player gets their own interpreter).
+With the Jython based system, you have the ability to interact with a Jython interpreter through a telnet server, websocket server, and through chat commands (`/py`, `/pyload` and `/pyrestart`). `/py <code>` runs a line of Python code on a Jython interpreter (each player gets their own interpreter instance).
 A `.` (dot) at the beginning of the `<code>` line can be used in case indentation with whitespace needs to be provided (the Minecraft server removes whitespace so this is provided as a workaround). `/pyrestart` restarts the Jython interpreter. `/pyload <file>` takes a local Python file (in the running directory or on the Desktop of the server) and executes it in the Jython interpreter.

 Alternatively, `remote-client.py` can be used to set up a Python REPL that will send commands to the remote Jython interpreter over a websocket connection.

-Finally, a Telnet client can be used to connect to a telnet-based interface to the remote interpreter.
+A Telnet client can be used to connect to a telnet-based interface to the remote interpreter.

 A built-in Python module, `mcapi.py`, provides some predefined handy commands which can be imported in the remote interpreter.
 Putting `.py` files in a `python-plugins` directory runs these as "plugins" when starting up the plugin.
 This interpreter keeps running and can be used to set up global hooks.
 Other interpreters will be cleaned out after some period of inactivity.